Hives/airport-challenge-javascript/all-the-gory-details.md

 [GitHub commit for this section](https://github.com/Hives/airport-challenge-javascript/commit/124dc92624ab1e01484abf45c8bc961d765bdbb0#diff-4a1f251abc2397e671496199529d49d1)

-Our code is ripe for a refactor now.
-Our tests in particular are not very DRY, so let's move all the object initialisations into a `beforeEach` function.
+Our tests are not very DRY, so I refactored them by moving all the object initialisations into a `beforeEach` function.

 From googling to find out more about implementing OOP in JavaScript I found [this page (OOP In JavaScript: What You NEED to Know)](https://javascriptissexy.com/oop-in-javascript-what-you-need-to-know/) which suggests it's slightly neater to add methods to the prototype in one go by doing: